jump-dev/JuMP.jl/docs/src/callbacks.md

 behavior, and your solver may throw an error, return an incorrect solution, or result in a segfault that aborts Julia.

-In each of the three solver-dependent callbacks, the only thing you may query is the primal value of the variables using [`callback_value`](@ref).
+In each of the three solver-independent callbacks, the only thing you may query is the primal value of the variables using [`callback_value`](@ref).

 If you need to query any other information, use a solver-dependent callback